KaronMcB/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for the Coursera Data Science Courses
+Welcome to my repo for the Coursera Data Science Courses

+>Mostly I crunch data for physics education research.
+>Sometimes I chew it.